 Investing When You Are Scared of The Stock Market

-So now that we have put this volatility into perspective, it is time to talk specifically of your money in the stock market.
+So now that we have put volatility into perspective, it is time to talk about your money in the stock market.
 How can you still invest when you are scared of the stock market?

 In other words, you cannot time the market.
 No one knows when the market will drop or when it will rise on a daily basis.
 The only thing that we can say is that over time, the market will rise.
 Look at any stock market chart for proof.